caotic123/Logo-extractor/README.md

 Both of the best ways of interpreting a logo are very human-mind oriented, I mean there is always the possibility of using an IA model, and I believe we can almost get it right using it, but first I do not have enough data to that and it is a very complex implementation, such that may be out of the scope for this home-task.

-So, I limited the project to search for HTML semantics characteristics, what I do here is to apply a heuristic that resembles genetic algorithms, so points (fitness) our accumulated, and they are shared by neighbors depending on HTML position.
+So, I limited the project to search for HTML semantics characteristics, what I do here is to apply a heuristic that resembles genetic algorithms, so points (fitness) are accumulated, and they are shared by neighbors depending on HTML position.

 # Limitations